l9dson-wq/Web-Programming-Final-Project/README.md

 ***

 ### Tailwind CSS
-* i'ts sure you don't will have problems with this but if for some reasons you have problems with this take a look in the Tailwind doc: https://tailwindcss.com/docs/guides/create-react-app
+* it's sure you don't will have problems with this but if for some reasons you have problems with this take a look in the Tailwind doc: https://tailwindcss.com/docs/guides/create-react-app